memor24/database-infrastructure/README.md

 - security
 ## Note
 The way to do that in the production environment is with automation tools like Terraform, Ansible, etc.\
-But for development environment, a CentOS server is used.
+For development environment, a CentOS server is used.
 NixOS can also be used.